desmondmonster/hutch/README.md

 $ gem install hutch
 ```

+## Fork Notes

+This fork adds the ability to publish to many exchanges on your broker.
+See the 'Producers'
+section below for more info.

 ## Project Maturity

 Hutch is a relatively young project that was extracted from production systems.